History and Economics MA (Hons)

 A joint degree in history and economics provides a rare opportunity to study these two disciplines together.

-History provides specific insights into why change occurs when it does.
-It also emphasises the differing contexts in which ideas emerge and in which they are used.
+Economics is concerned with the mechanisms and incentives affecting resource allocation, while history is concerned with wider sources of change, including the political.
+History provides specific insights into why change occurs when it does, and emphasises the differing contexts in which ideas emerge and are used.

 1 option available